blackdotsh/getIPIntel/README.md

-Here are some example code to use <a href="http://getipintel.net"> getIPIntel </a> in various code formats
+Here are some example code to use <a href="http://getipintel.net"> getIPIntel </a> in various code formats.
+They mainly serve as a proof of concept and should not be implemented directly into your system.

 ###PHP
 * requires php5-curl

+###Installation
+* Please change the email variable to your own email
+* Read the documentation on the website for the latest features.
+If you wish to use flags, change query string.